 In contrast to the broccoli you’re used to adding to your weeknight meals, Chinese broccoli has thinner stems and gives off a slightly more bitter taste.
 This versatile vegetable packs a healthy punch and is rich in calcium, iron, and vitamins A and C.

-Recipe to try: Sautéed Chinese Broccoli with Garlic
+Recipe to try: Chinese Broccoli Stir Fry with Garlic Sauce

 A name you probably haven’t heard before, yu choy is similar to Chinese broccoli, but with even thinner stalks and bright yellow flowers.
 The leaves taste very similar to spinach, but the crunchy stems will add a bit more texture to your dish.
 This vegetable is best cooked simply, and recipes that call for bok choy or Chinese broccoli will work great for yu choy as well.